WHAT’S HR & HR LAW?

 Examples of Labor & Employee Relations & Law in the Workplace

 A company hears of a union organizing campaign.
 In order to prevent unionizing, the company commences an overly aggressive prevention campaign which incorporates talk of layoffs, relocation & creating new compensation & benefits policies.
-Consequently, the prospective union fights back by proliferating fear & filing agency complaints (e.g., unfair labor practices charges), which the company now has to defend.
+Consequently, the prospective union fights back by proliferating fear & filing agency complaints (E.g., unfair labor practices charges), which the company now has to defend.
 Thus, productivity decreases, expenses increase, morale deteriorates & the potential for unionization is significantly increased.

 A supervisor receives a complaint from an employee concerning racial harassment in another department.
 Thinking that this has nothing to do with her department, the supervisor tells her employee to ignore it, & let the supervisor of the other department handle it.
 The issue falls through the cracks.
 Subsequently, a fight breaks out between employees in the other department.
 One employee is hospitalized with injuries.
 Another employee is arrested & fired.
-The arrested & fired employee is a minority who files a civil rights complaint for racial harassment & a lawsuit for wrongful discharge, intentional infliction of emotional distress & negligence.
+The arrested & fired employee is a minority who files a civil rights complaint for protected class harassment & a lawsuit for wrongful discharge, intentional infliction of emotional distress & negligence.
 The company has little to no supporting documentation to show that it did anything to determine whether or not racial harassment existed in the workplace.
-Even if it wins the civil rights complaint & lawsuit, it will either have to pay thousands in legal fees or its employment practices liability insurance premiums may skyrocket.
+Even if it wins the civil rights complaint & lawsuit, it will either have to pay thousands in legal fees or its employment practices liability insurance (EPLI) premiums may skyrocket.

 The fact is, in order to prevent money from escaping out the back door, a business needs to understand & anticipate HR related issues before they arise or escalate.
 Usually, these issues are best resolved through means such as effective communication, policies & practices, the utilization of successful diagnostic & investigative techniques, & via effective legal counsel & representation.